-Fair value through profit or loss - This category comprises derivatives, or liabilities acquired or incurred principally for the purpose of being sold or repurchased in the near term.
-They are carried in the balance sheet at fair value with changes in fair value recognized in profit or loss.
+Fair value through profit or loss - This category comprises derivatives held for trading, or liabilities acquired or incurred principally for the purpose of being sold or repurchased in the near term.
+They are carried at fair value with changes in fair value recognized in profit or loss.